Dryness, itchiness, embarrassing flakes and excessively oily scalps – the plights of dandruff reach far and wide.

 Consider essential fatty acids: That tight, dry feeling may be due to a lack of moisture in your scalp, both in your diet and topically.
 Linoleic acid is a great beauty nutrient that will help to give that dryness some relief.

-Beware of styling products: Reduce the amount of styling products you use on your hair.
+Beware of styling products: Reduce the number of styling products you use on your hair.
 Hairsprays, gels, and curl-boosting products contain glue and resin-type ingredients that can suffocate the scalp if they’re not washed out regularly.

 If your scalp is suffering from any of the above, you could do a lot worse than take the same approach to your scalp as you would for your skin.
-The acid mantle on your scalp is a balanced eco-system; if something upsets it then it can easily be thrown off balance.
+The acid mantle on your scalp is a balanced eco-system; if something upsets it, then it can easily be thrown off balance.